pola-rs/polars/py-polars/docs/source/reference/sql/clauses.rst

 WHERE
 -----

-Filter rows returned from the query based on specific condition(s).
+Filter rows returned from the query based on the given conditions.

 .. code-block:: python